canonical/ubuntu-cloud-docs/public-images/public-images-reference/artifacts.rst

    :header-rows: 0

    * - Extension
-     - ``<artefact>.tar.gz``
+     - ``<artifact>.tar.gz``
    * - Example filename
      - ``noble-server-cloudimg-amd64.tar.gz``
    * - Format description
      - ``.tar.gz`` is an archive format, often called a tarball, that combines files into a single file and compresses it using ``gzip`` compression.
    * - Use cases
-     - Our ``.tar.gz`` archives are used to distribute complete file system images along with the kernel for various operating systems and virtualisation platforms.
+     - Our ``.tar.gz`` archives are used to distribute complete file system images along with the kernel for various operating systems and virtualization platforms.
 They allow extraction and booting of the entire system on compatible hardware or virtual machines.

 .. _vagrant-box-ref: